Ariharasudhan-A/Cricketers_performance_Analysis_Through_Centuries_Statistical_Insights_and_Visualizations/README.md

-# Cricketers_performance_Analysis_Through_Centuries_Statistical_Insights_and_Visualizations
+# Cricketers Performance Analysis Through Centuries: Statistical Insights and Visualizations

 ## Overview

-The objective of this project is to analyze and compare cricket players century performance over time.
-The analysis includes data loading, preprocessing and visualizations to understand the trends and patterns in century scores.
+The objective of this project is to analyze and compare cricket players' century performance over time.
+The analysis includes data loading, preprocessing, and visualizations to understand the trends and patterns in century scores.
 The project focuses on key insights such as the number of centuries per year and performance against various teams in different conditions.

 ### Key Goals:
 - Load and preprocess player performance data.